WeirdFishez/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of the analysis:
 For this project, we were tasked by a ride-sharing company named Pyber to analyze data from 2019 and break down the KPIs by 'city type' into easy to understand visualizations.
+Once created, we analyzed the data and came up with key reccomendations for the company.
  - Key Performance Index's = Total Rides, Total Drivers, Total Fares, Average Fare per Ride, Average fare per Driver
  - City Type Categories = Rural, Suburban, Urban
 ## Key Findings